kapkip/Skeetoids/README.md

 ## Project Status & Next Steps

 This repository is an active, work-in-progress.
-Because it doubles as a deep-dive learning script for Julia, the codebase contains notes, and active debugging loops and other messiness.
+Because it doubles as a deep-dive learning environment for Julia, the codebase contains notes,  active debugging loops, and other messiness.

 What's Working Now:
 - A real-time, hardware-accelerated swarm rendering via `GLMakie`.